 College students are heading back to campus this month, and it’s the perfect opportunity to start the new semester off right by taking a proactive role in personal safety.
-There is so to consider and parents worry when their child goes to college, but with these tips, parents will have a better peace of mind.
+There is so much to consider, and parents worry when their child goes to college, but with these campus safety tips, parents will have a better peace of mind.

 Campus safety refers to the measures and practices put in place to ensure the well-being and security of individuals within a college or university campus.
 It encompasses various aspects, including personal safety, crime prevention, emergency preparedness, and the overall physical and psychological well-being of students, faculty, staff, and visitors.